Coventry: Post-Second World War

-Further housing developments in the private and public sector took place after the Second World War, partly to accommodate the growing population of the city and also to replace condemned and bomb damaged properties, including a major prefabricated housing district in West Canley which still exists today.
+Redevelopment

 In the post-war years Coventry was largely rebuilt under the general direction of the Gibson Plan, gaining a new pedestrianised shopping precinct (the first of its kind in Europe on such a scale) and in 1962 Sir Basil Spence's much-celebrated new St Michael's Cathedral (incorporating one of the world's largest tapestries) was consecrated.
 Its prefabricated steel spire (flèche) was lowered into place by helicopter.

-Major expansion to Coventry had taken place previously, in the 1920s and 1930s, to provide housing for the large influx of workers who came to work in the city's booming factories.
-The areas which were expanded or created in this development included Radford, Coundon, Canley, Cheylesmore and Stoke Heath.
+Further housing developments in the private and public sector took place after the Second World War, partly to accommodate the growing population of the city and also to replace condemned and bomb damaged properties.
+Several new suburbs were constructed in the post-war period, including Tile Hill, Wood End, and Stoke Aldermoor.

+Boom and bust

 Coventry's motor industry boomed during the 1950s and 1960s and Coventry enjoyed a 'golden age'.
 In 1960 over 81,000 people were employed in the production of motor vehicles, tractors and aircraft in Coventry.
 During this period the disposable income of Coventrians was amongst the highest in the country and both the sports and the arts benefited.
 A new sports centre, with one of the few Olympic standard swimming pools in the UK, was constructed and Coventry City Football Club reached the First Division of English Football.
-The Belgrade Theatre was also constructed along with the Herbert Art Gallery.
+The Belgrade Theatre (named in recognition of a gift of timber from the Yugoslavian capital city) was also constructed along with the Herbert Art Gallery.
 Coventry's pedestrianised Precinct shopping area came into its own and was considered one of the finest retail experiences outside London.
 In 1965 the new University of Warwick campus was opened to students, and rapidly became one of the country's leading higher-education institutions.

-Coventry's large industrial base made it attractive to the wave of Asian and Caribbean immigrants who arrived from Commonwealth colonies after 1948.
-In 1960, one of Britain's first mosques—and the very first in Coventry—was opened on Eagle Street to serve the city's growing Islamic community.
-The 1970s, however, saw a decline in the British motor industry and Coventry suffered particularly badly, especially towards the end of that decade.
-By the early 1980s, Coventry had one of the highest unemployment rates in the country.
-Some 30 years later, Coventry is now considered one of the UK's safer major cities and has gradually recovered economically with newer industries locating there, although the motor industry continues to decline.
-By 2008, only one motor manufacturing plant was operational, that of LTI Ltd, producing the popular TX4 taxi cabs.
-On 17 March 2010 LTI announced they would no longer be producing bodies and chassis in Coventry, instead producing them in China and shipping them in for final assembly in Coventry.